Roman Catholic Diocese of Dallas: 1894 to 1954

-Leo XIII named Reverend Edward Dunne from the Diocese of Chicago as the second bishop of Dallas in 1894.Dunne completed the construction of the diocesan cathedral, which was described as "admittedly the finest in the South-Western States".
+Leo XIII named Edward Dunne from the Diocese of Chicago as the second bishop of Dallas in 1894.
+Dunne completed the construction of the diocesan cathedral, which was described as "admittedly the finest in the South-Western States".
 Dunne also opened Holy Trinity College in Irving.
 It is today the University of Dallas.

 Dunn established the St. Paul Sanitarium in Dallas and St. Anthony's Sanitarium in Amarillo.
 By 1908, the diocese had 83 priests serving an estimated Catholic population of 60,000.
 When Dunn died in 1910, the number of churches in the diocese had increased from 28 to 90.

-Monsignor Joseph Lynch of Dallas was the third bishop of the diocese, named by Pope Pius X in 1911.
+Joseph Lynch was the third bishop of the diocese, named by Pope Pius X in 1911.
 During the Mexican Revolution of 1910 to 1920, Lynch became an advocate on behalf of Catholic Mexican refugees displaced to Dallas.
 In 1914, the Vatican erected the Diocese of El Paso in West Texas, taking territory from the Diocese of Dallas.
 Lynch erected the first mission church in the diocese in Dallas for Mexican Americans in 1915.

 In 1926, the Vatican erected the Diocese of Amarillo, taking the Texas Panhandle region from the Diocese of Dallas.
 Lynch built a segregated church for African-American Catholics at Fort Worth in 1929.
 Bishop Thomas Gorman from the Diocese of Reno was named coadjutor bishop in Dallas by Pope Pius XII in 1952 to assist Lynch.

 In 1953, Pius XII renamed the Diocese of Dallas as the Diocese of Dallas–Fort Worth to reflect the population growth in Fort Worth.
 He also erected the Diocese of Austin in central Texas, taking some territory from Dallas-Fort Worth.

 When Lynch died in 1954, after 43 years as bishop, the Diocese of Dallas-Fort Worth had over 200 religious and charitable institutions founded by him.
 During his episcopacy, the Catholic population in the diocese had increased from 20,000 to 125,000.
 Lynch ordained over 100 priests and established 150 churches with 108 parishes.